onecommons/unfurl/docs/solution-overview.rst

 As the complexity of your cloud application increases you'll want to move beyond monolithic deployments to components and services that can be developed and deployed independently.
 Unfurl provides several facilities that encourage and support the composability and integration of services.
 Here's how you can use Unfurl to implement common strategies for building complex, maintainable systems:

 * Encapsulation and Composition.
-You maintain separate ensembles and blueprints for encapsulation and rely on various facilities for integrating them: import resources from `external ensembles`, `import <imports>` TOSCA libraries across repositories, and embed blueprints inside other blueprints using `substitution mappings <substitution_mappings>`.
+You maintain separate ensembles and blueprints for encapsulation and rely on various facilities for integrating them: import resources from `external ensembles`, `import <imports>` TOSCA libraries across repositories with isolation through `TOSCA namespaces and global type identifiers`, and embed blueprints inside other blueprints using `substitution mappings <substitution_mappings>`.

 * Loosely-coupled Components.
 TOSCA has features such as node filters that allows to the selection and integration of resource templates in a dynamic, loosely-coupled way -- so you can avoid hard-coding connections between components.
 Unfurl's `Python DSL` allows you to express these constraints as simple generic Python.

 * Dependency Injection / Inversion of Control (DI/IoC).
-Ensembles can use several mechanisms that support this design pattern: the environment can use `deployment blueprints<deployment blueprint>` to replace templates; `substitution mappings<substitution_mappings>` can override embedded blueprints; the select node directive defines injection points.
+Ensembles can use several mechanisms that support this design pattern: the `environment<Environment Sections>` provides configuration including `deployment blueprints<deployment blueprint>` to replace templates; `substitution mappings<substitution_mappings>` can override embedded blueprints; the select node directive defines injection points.

 * Modular architectures such as microservices or service-oriented architectures: The |stdlib|_ provides high-level abstractions for services, making it easier to integrate blueprints that use them.